OhtakiHikaru/claude-code/claude/commands/implement-feature.md

 3. Consolidate findings and identify highest severity issues that you recommend fixing
 4. **Present findings to user and ask what they want to do** (fix now, fix later, or proceed as-is)
 5. Address issues based on user decision
-6. **Update PLAN.md or SPEC.md** with any changes made during review

 ---